yicheng4/collabs-user-study-version/README.md

 # User Experience Study for Collabs
 ## Background
-The Pittsburgh animal shelter wants to develop a system that can let them keep track of the different animals that they have.
+The Pittsburgh animal shelter wants to develop a system to keep track of the different animals that they have.
 They are asking for you to develop a program that will let the staff collaboratively manage the animals.

 The application is a web page that allows clients to update the same state concurrently on different devices.
 We’d like to have a list of animals, each of which has different attributes.
 There are two kinds of animals – cats and dogs.
 Users should be able to add, remove, and edit individual animals.
 The app does not allow users to add new kinds of animals.